Thomas-Wood/final-year-project/README.md

 This contains the implementation of my final year project.

+## Conventional Commits

+This project follows the [conventional commits specification](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) which enables easy understanding of commits and allows for automatic versioning.

 ## Project Components

 The project is made up of the following key components: